jython/jython/README.txt

 Welcome to Jython 2.5.2 rc1
 ===========================

-This is the first release candidate of the 2.5.2 version of Jython.
+This is the second release candidate of the 2.5.2 version of Jython.
+The major difference to rc1 is a fix for better IPython support.
-We hope that this is the only release candidate of 2.5.2, but this will depend on bug reports.
+We still hope that there won't be many more release candidates, but this will depend on bug reports.

 This release fixes bugs related to resource leaks, Java integration,